Scrapbook and Bloggish Musings 7

 While working at McDonalds in 1977, I saw Gone With The Wind for the first time and was smitten with its star, Vivien Leigh.
 My obsession for her blossomed over the next year, and coincided with my discovery of Tchaikovsky and The Romantic Composers.

 The first of my many handmade Vivien Leigh posters was a modest portrait with a stark yellow background (seen in the middle of the fourth picture).
 The poster board was cheap, and color was added to it by rubbing oil paint over a finished graphite drawing.
 Other painted drawings of this period survive in dusty chapbooks, while all my posters were lost to time.
-Decorating my room with Vivien Leigh images may have persisted as late as 1981, although it was ended by the time I started my BFA degree in fine art.
+Decorating my room with Vivien Leigh images may have persisted as late as 1981.
+It was ended by the time I started my BFA degree in fine art.
 This obsession is explained in my online novel, Icarus Transfigured.

 Vivien Leigh Posters (View One) Vivien Leigh Posters (View Two) Vivien Leigh Posters (View Three) Vivien Leigh Posters (View Four)